louischatriot/nedb/README.md

   // docs is an array containing document _id2 only });

+// Use the dot-notation to match fields in subdocuments db.find({ "humans.genders": 2 }, function (err, docs) {
+  // docs contains Earth
+});

 db.find({}, function (err, docs) {
   // docs contains all documents in the collection
 });

-db.findOne({ _id: 'id1' }, function (err, doc) {
+// The same rules apply when you want to only find one document db.findOne({ _id: 'id1' }, function (err, doc) {
   // doc is the document _id1
   // If no document is found, doc is null